-Today we will discuss with you about the energy loss of industrial furnaces during operation.
+Today we will discuss with you the energy loss of industrial furnaces during operation and energy saving.

 Such as our giant electric induction furnace.
 Using the induction principle of a transformer, when an electrical conductor is placed in a fluctuating magnetic field, a voltage is induced in the conductor.